Beauty and Bollywood: The Endless Vicious Obsession

 On the one hand, Hindi films have evolved in terms of story, narration, method acting by resorting to many isms and by not taking the audience’s intelligence for granted.
 On the other, some films still adhere to the decaying belief of what is beautiful and what is not.
 But how they are different is the way they interpenetrate the dogma into the narrative.

-One of the recent examples is Hrithik Roshan’s Super 30; based on the life of Patna mathematician Anand Kumar.
+The hypocrisy is not just rudimentary to social media – Hrithik Roshan’s Super 30; based on the life of Patna mathematician Anand Kumar.
 Kumar who cracked Cambridge University but could not attend due to lack of financial means and to portray his financial status in the society, Roshan’s face was painted with a lot of shades darker than required.

 This class-caste stereotyping can also be seen in Udta Punjab where Alia Bhatt’s character has been painted too dark to make her look like labour from Bihar who works in the field.
 Or Bhumi Pednekar in Bala who is a small-town girl and is constantly trying to break the stereotype of beauty.
 Over the years, these specific tactics have become an apparatus to mould the character as and when required.